Integration-Nation/DevOps-Project/goReWrite/README.md

 To do list:

-1. Api routes rewrite
+1. Security
-2. Controller functions
+2. Logging
-3. Database initializer
+3. SonarQube
-4. ENV loader
+4. Linting
+5. Weather
+6. Logout